Who plays mobile games?

 Types of gamers

 As you would expect, Millennials are the largest group of mobile gamers.
-The largest portion of them are educated females from urban areas.
+The largest portion of them is educated females from urban areas.
 While some are married or in a relationship, most do not have children.
 They are often fervent gamers, playing four or more times per day.
 While they have less disposable income, they are more likely to spend on luxury items.

 3. High-income gamers